In this article, we discuss the following functions -

 Besides, setting the priors, we also fix the values of the spatial

-process parameters and the noise-to-spatial variance ratio.
+and the noise-to-spatial variance ratio

 data("simGaussian")